nlhkabu/connect/README.md

 # Connect

-Connect helps individuals connect with each other based on location, skills and interests.
+Connect is a moderated platform that help individuals connect with each other based on location, skills and interests.
-Originally made for PyLadies - Connect was built so that users can connect based on skills, interests and location.

 ##  Demo